Knowing how to introduce yourself, find your way around, and ask basic questions in a new language is crucial for integrating any culture.

 "J'apprécie beaucoup cette personne.”

 - “I greatly appreciate this person.”
+This is a nice way to express a positive opinion in French while acknowledging the subjective nature of one’s point of view.
 You can always switch out ‘this person’ with another definite object, such as cet endroit (this place).

 “Je suis très heureuse de vous avoir rencontré."